bitfocus/companion-module-birddog-converters/README.md

 - Major
   - Updated for Companion v3 compatibility
-  - Updated to use the new BirDog API 2.0.
+  - Updated to the new BirDog API 2.0.
     - _Note: this is a substantially different API, so there may be breaking changes with your previous setup.
-This also requires your converter updated to the latest NDI 5 firmware._
+This also requires your converter updated to the latest LTS firmware or newer._

 ### v1.0.1